Understanding The 4 Phases of Your Menstrual Cycle and Pregnancy Likelihood

 Connect with Us:

-A woman is holding an abortion pill in her hands.
+A woman is holding a pill in her hand.

 A woman is sitting on a couch holding her stomach in pain.

-A woman is holding a baby in her arms in a kitchen.
+A woman is holding a pregnancy test in her hands.

-A woman is sitting on a bed holding a pregnancy test.
+A woman is sitting on a couch talking to a doctor.